Geborgen/nordic-souls/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Send Your Crash Log**
 If you're reporting a crash, please first verify that **the crash is consistent** and not just random.
-A crash log should have been generated in MO2's `Overwrite` folder (at the bottom of the mod list), please upload it.
+You can find crash logs in `Documents\My Games\Skyrim Special Edition\SKSE`.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.